nikerla/vc-content/pages/glossary/e-procurement-software.md

 ---
 <div class="business-cnt">
     <div class="head __cart">
-        <h1 class="title">E procurement software system.
-Online procurement tools.</h1>
+        <h1 class="title">E procurement software.
+Online procurement system.</h1>
     </div>
     <p class="text">E-procurement, also known as supplier exchange, is the term used to describe the process of obtaining goods and services through the internet.</p>
-    <p class="text">E-procurement systems for <a href="{{ '/glossary/what-is-b2c-ecommerce' | absolute_url }}">B2C</a>, <a href="{{ 'https://virtocommerce.com/b2b-ecommerce-platform' | absolute_url }}">B2B</a>, and B2G are generally provided as a side service by large ERP (enterprise resource planning) providers or as an e-procurement software by focused vendors.</p>
+    <p class="text">E-procurement system for <a href="{{ '/glossary/what-is-b2c-ecommerce' | absolute_url }}">B2C</a>, <a href="{{ 'https://virtocommerce.com/b2b-ecommerce-platform' | absolute_url }}">B2B</a>, and B2G is generally provided as a side service by large ERP (enterprise resource planning) providers or as an e procurement software by focused vendors.</p>
     <p class="text">Traditional supplies procurement involves physical paper-tracked operations.
-Today, the Internet evolved to an essential commerce channel and the e-procurement system with the use of web-based solutions is going online.
-E procurement solutions are intended to optimize supply chain mechanisms and automate business processes, such as order processing.
+Today, the Internet evolved to an essential commerce channel and the e procurement system with the use of web-based solutions is going online.
+Procurement solutions are intended to optimize supply chain mechanisms and automate business processes, such as order processing.
 Among other benefits is significant potential for relationship building between a customer and a seller.</p>
     <h2 class="sub-title">E procurement tools and solutions</h2>
     <img alt="e procurement software" src="assets/images/epcm-process-software.jpg"></img>
     <h2 class="sub-title">What are the different procurement roles?</h2>